victowang/WikiGame/readme.md

     * **Max** : similarity is computed as the max similarity between words from the two strings
         _Could get stuck in pages about Turkey (country) when trying to get to Bacon_

-    * **Mean** : Similarity is computed as the average similarity between verds from the two strings
+    * **Mean** : Similarity is computed as the average similarity between words from the two strings
         _Better when facing the previous issue_

 ## Tools: